grpc/proposal/A42-xds-ring-hash-lb-policy.md

 timer.
 The failover timer is used to apply an upper bound to the amount of time that `priority` policy waits for a child policy to become connected before it gives up and creates the child policy for the next priority.
-The failover timer is started when the child reports state `CONNECTING` and is cancelled when the child reports any other state.
+The failover timer is started when a child is first created and is cancelled when the child reports any state other than `CONNECTING`.
 To allow this timer to work properly, the `ring_hash` policy should remain in state `CONNECTING` until it transitions to either `TRANSIENT_FAILURE` or `READY`.
 And, just as in the `TRANSIENT_FAILURE`